marcel-balint/e-commerce/README.md

 This project is deployed on heroku: https://the-shopper120.herokuapp.com

+Because Heroku cannot host static files, they have been added to my .gitignore file, they are hosted on Amazon AWS in a S3-Bucket.

 #### Local Deployment

 Before you are able to deploy and run this application locally, you must have the following installed on your system: